tdpetrou/Data-Science-in-Two-Minutes/README.md

 GLMs offer more flexibility than ordinary linear regression by allowing a non-linear relationship to hold between the response and the predictors.
 The right hand side is still a linear combination of coefficients and covariates (**XB** in matrix notation) but the response variable **Y** is transformed by a *link* function *g* which transformed values are then assumed to have a linear relationship with the covariates.

 The response variable does not have the constraint that it is continuous, normally distributed with constant variance.
 The classic case is a binomial (0/1) response which clearly doesn't follow linear regression assumptions.
 The outcome (0/1) is not directly modeled in this case, just the log-odds using the logit link function.
 Poisson and negative binomial regression can be used to model discrete counts.
+The distribution of **Y** is different than the link function.
+For instance, with binomial data, Y is distributed as a binomial distribution and uses the logit link.
+In ordinary linear regression, **Y** is normally distributed with the identity link funciton.

 The response variable must still be independent and the covariates can be transformed as in linear regression.